coltorapps/builder/apps/docs/src/app/docs/interpreter-store/page.md

 ## Creating an interpreter store

-The `createInterpreterStore` method is utilized to establish an interpreter store based on one of your custom builders and a schema.
+The `createInterpreterStore` method is utilized to create an interpreter store based on one of your custom builders and a schema.

 In most cases, you won't need to use the `createInterpreterStore` method directly.
 Instead, you will mostly utilize the `useInterpreterStore` from `@basebuilder/react`, which essentially creates the interpreter store for you.